sbddesign/mandel/backend/README.md

 # Mandel Backend - Cashu Mint

-This directory contains the backend configuration for the Mandel ecash wallet, using the Cashu mint server.
+This directory contains the backend configuration for the Mandel ecash wallet, using the Cashu mint server with LDK Node Lightning backend.

 ## Quick Start